'Play' it safe with a Christmas Nativity Film!

 - An external microphone (this will make a BIG difference to the overall quality of your films.

 - A clapper board!
-Children will love using this - this one is cheap, and can be written on with whiteboard pens.
+Children will love using it.

 Fortunately, editing video is easier than ever, too.
 Both Windows and Mac computers come with free video editing apps that are easy to use and work with all kinds of phones, tablets and cameras.